frankomosh/BitcoinTxIndexer/README.md

 # Starknet Bitcoin Indexer

-A BtcTx indexer with support for Runes protocol and Starknet bridge operations.
+A BtcTx indexer with support for Runes and Starknet bridge operations.

 ## Features